 '''

+a> color inew 'cm' 0 rgb 0 0 0

+a> color nnew 'cm' 1 rgb 65535 65535

+and then we just need to install the colors and have a look at what we just did:

 a> color install

 a> 0= I(512)==256

 a> cwtd 1 5 6 2

 a> disp a -..1 -cm 'cm'

 '''

-Remark : Several named color and indexed colors could correspond physically to the same color.
+Remark: Several named color and indexed colors could correspond physically to the same color.
 For efficiency, in that case, LastWave uses just one colorcell to store all these colors (eventhough it behaves as if you had different ones).
 However, if you use an 8-bit display, you can use a mamimum of 256 colors at the same time.
 LastWave will of course not allow you to go beyond that limit.
 In order to know how many (physically different) colors your display allows you to use at the same time, you should type color nb.

 In the script file scripts/misc/color there is one very useful command for creating complex colormaps.
-It is called cminit and takes three arguments : the first one is the number of colors you want in the colormap, the second one is optional and is 0 if you want the colormap to be grey level and 1 if you want it to be color (which is the default case) and the last one (which is optional) corresponds to the name of the newly defined colormap (default is color).
+It is called cminit and takes three arguments: the first one is the number of colors you want in the colormap, the second one is optional and is 0 if you want the colormap to be grey level and 1 if you want it to be color (which is the default case) and the last one (which is optional) corresponds to the name of the newly defined colormap (default is color).
 In the color case it will make a "temperature" like colormap starting from black and ending by red.
 In the black and white case it will create a simple grey level colormap.
 Let us note that if the number of colors you ask for is a negative number, it will generate the inversed colormap.

-Remark : You should never create physically both a colormap and its inversed version.
-This uses more space than just creating one of them and using the $$ syntax explained above for the other one.
+Remark: You should never create physically both a colormap and its inversed version.
+This uses more space than just creating one of them and using the syntax explained above for the other one.

-12.4 The draw command
+13.4 The draw command